Plaintiff in Mexico Yahoo case says open to settlement

 | MEXICO CITY

-MEXICO CITY A plaintiff in a case against Yahoo Inc in which a Mexico City civil court made a $2.7 billion (1.6 billion pounds) preliminary judgment against the U.S. firm said on Wednesday he and his partners were willing to accept a legal settlement for less.
+MEXICO CITY A plaintiff in a case against Yahoo Inc (YHOO.O) in which a Mexico City civil court made a $2.7 billion preliminary judgment against the U.S. firm said on Wednesday he and his partners were willing to accept a legal settlement for less.

 The ruling by the 49th Civil Court of the Federal District of Mexico City, which was issued on Friday and perplexed the tech world, involves allegations of breach of contract related to an online yellow pages listings service, according to Yahoo.